mkcsakos/UvA-DS-Master-Thesis-EDA-24/README.md

 # UvA-DS-Master-Thesis-EDA-24

+Copyright (c) 2024, Ákos Makács
+All rights reserved.

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.

-This repository contains an exploratory data analysis of the MS COCO (2017) dataset.
+**This repository contains an exploratory data analysis of the MS COCO (2017) dataset.**

 ## References: